lavandongen/dom-confetti-vue/README.md

 # Vue Confetti (TypeScript)
-A conversion from dom-confetti (https://github.com/daniel-lundin/dom-confetti) from React to a Vue component that uses TypeScript.
+A conversion from dom-confetti (https://github.com/daniel-lundin/dom-confetti) to a Vue component that uses TypeScript.

 ## Requirements
 This file uses `TypeScript` make sure your Vue project runs using TypeScript using the `Class-Style` based implementation.